What if I have questions about a specific case?

 What is the Family Division?

-Since 1998, the Family Division of the Maine District Court has handled family proceedings involving children.
+Since 1998, the Family Division has provided legal and administrative support to the Maine District Courts handling family division related proceedings involving children.
 This includes divorce, annulment, judicial separation, parental rights and responsibilities, paternity, child support (including cases brought under the Uniform Interstate Family Support Act), visitation rights of grandparents, emancipation, and any post-judgment motions arising from these actions.
-Also under the umbrella of the Family Division are protective custody proceedings, protection from abuse actions and cases brought under the Maine Juvenile Code.
+Family Division related proceedings also include are protective custody proceedings, protection from abuse actions and cases brought under the Maine Juvenile Code.